moiseevigor/moiseevigor.github.io/_posts/2026-08-05-forbidden-directions-research-program.md

 subtitle: >
   When a physical field <em>forbids</em> a direction of motion — not merely slows it — the configuration space stops being ordinary and becomes sub-Riemannian.
-This post scopes a program built on that distinction, states the one law it has already confirmed (Q = d + k + 2), and draws the sharp line between the physics that qualifies (magnetic fields, rotation) and the physics that only looks like it does (anisotropic transport, gravity).
+This post scopes a program built on that distinction, states the identity it is organised around (Q = d + k + 2 — a dimensional count, verified numerically), and draws the sharp line between the physics that qualifies (magnetic fields, rotation) and the physics that only looks like it does (anisotropic transport, gravity).
 date: 2026-08-05 09:00:00